revilowaldow/BITC/Sessions/2023/05 07 - Session 1.md

 - [[Kaulinan Badag|Kaulinan]] said he was from the Jungles and revealed his age
 - [[Cainus]] revealed the Mule is named [[Eugene]]

-The Party investigated the lights first, heading north and finding an earthscar [[Teryna]] had already found a longsword which Kaulinan identified as having Celestial script on it and a heavy level of transmutation magic.
+The Party investigated the lights first, heading north and finding an earthscar 1 hour outside town [[Teryna]] had already found a longsword which Kaulinan identified as having Celestial script on it and a heavy level of transmutation magic.
 The scar itself had an aura of conjuration magic